CharmStrange/C--/README.md

 ### What is it
-Small developing project using C++, concept is Text Game.
+Small developing project using C++.

 ### Algorithm of this project
 #### Focusing on: